Yes, the latest, greatest news in TGD space has to be the very site you have arrived at.

 Instead, we decided to treat ourselves as our own client: We stared at each other across the room for a moment, before setting in motion our now comfortable agile workflow, and before we knew it, the band had tuned up, and things were grooving.

-There was some concern we might end up plagiarizing ourselves.
+There was some concern I might end up plagiarizing myself.
 We need not have worried.
 An agile workflow allows for a lot of flexibility, and while that approach is generally associated with the propeller-head side of things, we’ve found it very beneficial with the creative process as well.
-Yes there are some longstanding elements of the TGD identity we’ve re-explored.
-But as with many of the web projects we take on, this project has also been an opportunity to push at the boundaries of the brand.
+Yes there are some longstanding elements of the TGD identity re-explored.
+But as with many projects we take on, this one has also been an opportunity to push at the boundaries of the brand.

 As a Drupal CMS site – probably the main area we’ve pushed bit further is with taxonomy – AKA tagging.
-Under the hood we have four different tag vocabularies helping organise content in ways invisible and visible – such as the ability to navigate through different types of projects eg: by illustration, or CRM.
+Under the hood we have four different sets of terms - vocabularies if you will, helping organise content in ways invisible and visible – such as the ability to navigate through different types of projects eg: by illustration, or CRM.
 Or, as will emerge as blog content does, to select not just by topic, but also to cater specifically to different audiences in the blog.

-So here, we’ll cover be a wide range of design topics - including fields well beyond web or even graphic design, that I hope will be of general interest.
+I meant to cover a wide range of design-related topics - including fields well beyond web or even graphic design, that I hope will be of general interest.
 There will be some geekery, but it will be easy to avoid for regular humans, and easy-to-find for, well… the rest of us.

 But most of all, finally, it’s just nice to be able to exist really.